rust-lang/edition-guide/src/editions/transitioning.md

 the `[package]` section.
 As mentioned above, right now this is a nightly-only feature of Cargo, so you need to enable it for things to work.

-At this point, your project should compile with a regular old `cargo build`.
+At this point, your project should compile with a regular old `cargo +nightly build`.
 However, since you've said you're using the new edition, you may get more warnings!
 Time to bust out `rustfix` again.

 ## Fix new warnings